zekebarger/pge2ghg/README.md

 ## Next Steps

 - **Add a real CSV upload endpoint** — swap `POST /process` to accept a file via `UploadFile`
+- Create a parser to handle data exported from PG&E's website, like `pge_example.csv`
+- Instead of requiring the uploaded CSV to contain hourly intensity values, collect data from WattTime (CAISO north is free to access)
+  - login information is in `secrets.yaml`
+  - marginal intensity values can be downloaded 32 days at a time at 5min resolution
+- Don't store GHG emission results in the database.
+Instead, store intensity data from WattTime so that we can reuse data we've already accessed

+## Future goals

 - **Add Alembic** for proper database migrations
 - **Deploy to the cloud** — this docker-compose setup translates directly to AWS ECS, Google Cloud Run, or Fly.io
 - **Swap the emissions factor** for live data from the WattTime or Electricity Maps API